saloonphp/saloon/.github/README.md

     }
 }
 ```
-This plugin will add the header "Accept: application/json".
-These headers take a lower priority than the "defaultHeaders" defined in the Request/Connector.
+This plugin will add the header `Accept: application/json` to all requests made by the connector.
+If you add the `AcceptsJson` to just one request, the header will only be applied to that request.
+Plugin headers take a lower priority than the `defaultHeaders` defined in the Request/Connector and can be overwritten at runtime with `$request->setHeaders()`.

 ## Form Data
 Most API integrations you will write will often require sending data using a POST/PUT/PATCH request.
 Saloon makes this easy for you with the `HasJsonBody`, `HasBody` and `HasMultipartBody` plugin traits.
 Let’s look at how you use the `HasJsonBody` feature.